 Join a community of invested alumni from various colleges who are learning and growing together while pursuing change at their alma mater.

-In 2021, FIRE vetted over 1,600 case submissions involving individuals and groups who said their rights were threatened.
+In 2022, FIRE vetted nearly 1,400 case submissions involving individuals and groups who said their rights were threatened.

 Subscribe to FIRE updates to get the latest free speech news in your inbox as it happens!